 The court hearing on the claim of exemption must be held no more than 30 days after the notice of motion is filed (unless continued by the court for good cause).
 The levying officer must file the originals of the claim of exemption and notice of opposition with the court.
 If the court grants the exemption claim, it may direct that the earnings withholding order be modified or terminated.
 The effective date of termination can precede the date of the hearing.
 The court may also order that any exempt earnings previously withheld are repaid to the judgment debtor.

-The court doesn't need to make any findings.
+The court does not need to make any findings.
 The court clerk must transmit a certified copy of the order modifying or terminating the earnings withholding order to the levying officer.
 The levying officer must then promptly serve the judgment debtor's employer either a copy of the modified earnings withholding order or a notice that the withholding order has been terminated.

 If an earnings withholding order is served while a prior withholding order is still in effect for the same employee, the subsequent order is ineffective.
 If two or more earnings withholding orders are served for the same employee on the same day, the employer must comply with the order issued for the judgment that was first entered (the date of entry is indicated on the order).
 If the judgments were entered on the same day (a rare event), the employer must comply with one of the orders but has complete discretion to choose which order.